 10 November 02014

-If you block out the disk of the Sun, as in an eclipse, you see its corona: a wild aura of plasma loops, arcs, and jets, where gravity no longer holds sway.
-And so it is in American politics.
+If you eclipse the Sun, you see its corona: a wild aura of plasma loops, arcs, and jets, where gravity no longer holds sway.
+And so it is in American politics, where beneath the red and blue hides a polychrome menagerie.

 The map below shows which candidate and party received the most votes in each county in last week's U.S. Senate election, excluding Democrats and Republicans.
 None of the candidates shown actually won.